 Alternatively, students enrolled directly in the Masters program may choose only to meet the requirements for the Graduate Certificate or Graduate Diploma and exit with that qualification

-- hold a bachelor degree or equivalent qualification from an approved tertiary institution, with at least three years post-degree work experience, and take part in an interview;
+- hold a bachelor degree or equivalent qualification from an approved tertiary institution, with at least three years post-degree work experience;

 - have completed the Graduate Diploma in Business Administration at Flinders University (having met the current entry requirements of that qualification).